Key considerations for opening your store

 As a pharmacy owner, you are part pharmacist and part retailer.
 As a retailer, you may need to review systems and pricing matrices to determine what products to stock and how to price the merchandise.
 That includes evaluating the best mix of private-label products and brand-name products for your store.
 Visit the NCPA Ownership Academy to learn more.

-Wearing your “retailer hat” also includes managing the sales operation and acquiring the proper business systems and services, such as:
+As a retail business, you’ll also manage the sales operation and acquiring the proper business systems and services, such as:

 - Point-of-sale system